Let’s face it. Growing a business is hard. From the pandemic to inflation and war, it’s become more challenging to thrive amid the upheaval.

 Now, let’s examine how to analyse these factors to ignite your next growth opportunity.

 1. Consumer segmentation

-Hard variables can help estimate the number of potential customers a business can have.
-For example, a nappies/diapers producer should know how many children under 3 years live in a certain country as well as the birth rate.
-Soft variables can help identify motivations that lead to purchasing decisions including price, prestige, convenience, durability and design.
+Demographic variables estimate your number of potential customers.
+For example, a diaper producer will know how many children under three live in a certain country.
+Behavioural variables pinpoint purchase decision motivations including price, convenience, durability, design and sustainability.